DavidCico/Web-scraping-with-Beautiful-Soup-an-example-on-cryptocurrency-data----deprecated-DOM-change/README.md

 ## File descriptions
 <ul>
-<li><p align="justify">'Get_coin_data.ipynb' which is the Jupyter Notebook of the project, where all the explanations and steps are explained throughout the notebook.</p></li>
+<li><div align="justify">'Get_coin_data.ipynb' which is the Jupyter Notebook of the project, where all the explanations and steps are explained throughout the notebook.</div></li>
 <li>'Get_coin_data.html' which contains the html source code of the html conversion of the Jupyter Notebook.</li>
 <li>The directory 'Pictures_notebook' that contains all the pictures used to write the current notebook.</li>
 </ul>

 ### Running the files

-The notebook 'Get_coin_data.ipynb' can be directly opened on GitHub, but only the Python code will be visible, as most of its content is written in HTML format.
+<p align="justify">The notebook 'Get_coin_data.ipynb' can be directly opened on GitHub, but only the Python code will be visible, as most of its content is written in HTML format.
 To open the notebook, it is better to run the Jupyter Notebook.
-This can be done by executing the following command at the Terminal (Mac/Linux) or Command Prompt (Windows):
+This can be done by executing the following command at the Terminal (Mac/Linux) or Command Prompt (Windows):</p>

     jupyter notebook

-This will print some information about the notebook server in your terminal, including the URL of the web application (by default, http://localhost:8888):
+<p align="justify">This will print some information about the notebook server in your terminal, including the URL of the web application (by default, http://localhost:8888):</p>

     $ jupyter notebook
     [I 08:58:24.417 NotebookApp] Serving notebooks from local directory: /Users/catherine